theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 No conspiracy theories here.
 Just my thoughts.

 **I'm not an expert.
-This is just my opinion.
+These are just my opinions.
 If you don't agree, that's fine.**

 *A small premise: nobody is perfect.
 I may contradict myself even without noticing.*